-The Head teacher will ensure that reports of incidents are correctly recorded with copies sent to parents and other services as appropriate.
-The Head teacher will include incidents where physical intervention has been required in their termly report to governors.
+The Headteacher will ensure that reports of incidents are correctly recorded with copies sent to parents and other services as appropriate.
+The Headteacher will include incidents where physical intervention has been necessary in their termly report to governors.

 Appendix 2 - Managing pupil transition